LaunchCodeEducation/liftoff-all-in/classes/1/README.md

 ##### Committing to the project
 - Compare and contrast good vs bad team behavior
 - Commit to your project as future professionals

-## Project Assignment

-### Project Outline
-Everyone participating in Liftoff: All-In&lt;tech> is participating in a group project.
-Although ultimately your group will only produce one project, we want everyone to pitch a project and create an outline to present to their group and Teaching Fellow.
-You will then vote as a group on the project you want to develop during the program.

-Reference our [project outline assignment](..assignments/project-outline/) for planning your project.